VoxFeed/Kepler/README.md

   /*
     pet method:
     Finds a job with namespace 'query' and returns a json string in the following format:
-    {status: "success", jobId: "someid", data: {cmd: "req", src: "twitter", ids: [1,2,3]}};
+    {status:"success", jobId:"someid", data:{cmd:"req", src:"twitter", ids:[1,2,3]}};

     Once a job is found and returned through this method it gets deleted from the database.
   */
     keppler.get("query", function getCallback(data) {
       var jsonData = JSON.parse(data);